-Presented below is information with respect to our eight director nominees to be elected as directors at this year's Annual Meeting.
-In 2014, we amended our Certificate of Incorporation to provide that director nominees are elected to serve one year terms, which has resulted in our Board being fully declassified beginning in 2017.
+Presented below is information with respect to our eight nominees to be elected as directors at this year's Annual Meeting.
 The information presented below for each director includes the specific experience, qualifications, attributes and skills that led us to the conclusion that such director should serve on the Board.